amazingrando/kss-exploration/README.md

 * `demo` is setup with examples and is used as the basis for a Style Guide.
 * `node_modules` isn't in this repo.
 C'mon!
 * `styleguide` is a generated Style Guide from the source, `demo`.

+## What about Drupal 8?

+Good question.
+Let me find some time first.